Unanimous Supreme Court Vacates Fifth Circuit Affirmance of ESA Critical Habitat Listing

 Secondly, the Court found that FWS’s decision whether to exclude areas from a critical habitat designation based on economic factors is reviewable.
 The Court held that a challenge to an agency’s cost-benefit analysis is precisely the kind of claim that federal courts regularly evaluate under the Administrative Procedure Act.
 The Court found that nothing in the ESA uniquely foreclosed judicial review of the analysis, and remarked that if an agency decision is rendered unreviewable whenever it implicates agency discretion, then a court could never evaluate whether the agency has abused that discretion.
 The Court therefore instructed the Fifth Circuit to review FWS’s economic impact analysis and determine whether its subsequent decision to include or exclude areas from the critical habitat designation was arbitrary, capricious, or an abuse of discretion.

 Going forward, whether the Fifth Circuit decides the issues or in turn remands to the district court, resolution of the case likely will require several more months.
 In the interim, FWS may issue a final rule addressing designation of critical habitat under the ESA.
 Click here for our summary of FWS’s proposed rules.
 Either way, the Supreme Court’s ruling likely will provide additional fodder for private property owner challenges to critical habitat designations encompassing their lands.

-Beveridge & Diamond’s Endangered Species Practice provides strategic counseling and compliance advice to project proponents in all industries to minimize the impacts of threatened and endangered species listings and critical habitat designations on our clients’ activities.
-For more information on this case or to discuss strategies for efficiently navigating your project through the complex and overlapping federal resources regulatory programs, please contact the authors or any member of our Endangered Species Practice.
+Beveridge & Diamond’s Endangered Species and Wildlife Protection practice group provides strategic counseling and compliance advice to project proponents in all industries to minimize the impacts of threatened and endangered species listings and critical habitat designations on our clients’ activities.
+For more information or to discuss strategies for efficiently navigating your project through the complex and overlapping federal resources regulatory programs, please contact the authors.